 An annual graduation ceremony is held in June, followed by an alumni reception.
 For alumni queries, please email email@example.com.

 25. Will I be guaranteed job placements after graduation?

 Job placements are not guaranteed.
-However, we have Career Services to facilitate global job opportunities for our graduates.
+However, we have Career Services to facilitate job opportunities for our graduates.

 The Academy also facilitates job placement interviews for students at the annual TalentMatch© culinary career fair.
 It is still the responsibility of students to actively find their own placements.

 Singapore law are very strict with harsh punishments for offences which may be minor in your country but can attract heavy penalty in Singapore.